-We are recruiting for a quality assurance executive based out of Wrexham.
+We are recruiting for a quality assurance executive on a fixed term contract for 18 months based out of Wrexham or Cardiff.

 The Quality Assurance team plays a key role in the risk management framework of the Development Bank of Wales.
 The team undertakes a range of compliance-related functions, including:

 - Ownership and coordination of Investments and Help To Buy Wales (HTBW) procedures and document templates

 - Central coordination of advice and guidance for compliance matters

 - Key Performance Indicator (KPI) accuracy checks and reporting

 - FW Capital Compliance and CASS Reporting

 The role involves undertaking compliance monitoring work directly, highlighting areas of non-conformity, weakness or vulnerability as regards policies and procedures, and the design and implementation of procedural changes to maximise efficiency whilst operating within the Group’s risk tolerances.